CSU requirements for a thesis

 The research office has developed an HDR guide.

 CSU theses are held by the Library.
 Electronic copies of theses from 2009 onwards are available in the Charles Sturt University Research Output (CRO) repository as PDFs.

 Charles Sturt University theses can be found by doing an Advanced Primo Search:

 - Ensure the first instance of Any field is Charles Sturt University and the Material Type is set to Theses

 - Enter other search criteria into the fields as required.

-Print theses held at another CSU campus library, can be requested for use in the library.
+Print theses held at another Charles Sturt University campus library, can be requested for use in the library.